bekk/bekk-christmas/post/talks/what-an-improvisation-game-taught-me-about-dialogue.md

 calendar: talks
 post_year: 2020
 post_day: 17
-title: What an Improvisation Game Taught me About Dialogue
+title: What Improvisation Taught Me About Conversations
-ingress: In today’s article, we’ll skip the tips, tricks, and wisdom of public speaking and rather say a few words about normal, everyday dialogue.
+ingress: In today’s article, we’ll skip the tips, tricks, and wisdom of public speaking and say a few words about everyday conversation.
 authors:
   - Erlend Morthen
 ---